-The ETL export integration is only available on our Grow plan.
+The ETL Export integration is available on the Pro plan.

 RevenueCat can automatically send data deliveries of all of your apps' transaction data to various cloud storage providers.
-These are in the form of .csv files delivered daily.
+These are in the form of gzip compressed .csv files delivered daily.

 All dates and times are in UTC.